-Considerations for dog training, hunting training for your retriever
+Considerations for hiring a dog trainer for your retriever

 If you have a retriever that you want trained for hunting or competing, you may be considering hiring a professional trainer.
-The first question many people ask is ‘How much will the retriever training cost me?’
+The first question many people ask is ‘How much does dog training cost?’

-While this is an important consideration, one that we will address here, it should not be the only one.
-There are many components that should be factored into the discussion, and all of these factors may tie back to cost.
-In other words, you often get what you pay for.
+While cost is an important consideration, one that we will address here, it should not be the only one.
+There are many components that should be factored into the discussion.

 How much does dog training cost?

-Hiring a professional retriever trainer can cost anywhere from $500 to $1000+ per month and good hunting and/or competition training programs last 3-6 months.
+Hiring a professional retriever trainer can cost anywhere from $500 to $1000+ per month.
+Good hunting and/or competition training programs often last 3-6 months or longer.
 So, training is a significant investment.
-In addition to training costs, you may have to pay the cost of live birds used to train your dog.
+In addition to training costs, you may have to pay for the cost of live birds used to train your dog.
 Some trainers even charge for things like dog food and administering medications, so check the fine print.

-Here are things you should consider when picking a professional trainer for your retriever.
+Here are some questions to ask when picking a professional dog trainer for your retriever.

-When choosing a trainer, it is important to consider how much time your dog is actually being trained.
-This is a lot like considering the teacher to student ratio at a school.
-Less students are usually better because each student gets more time with the instructor.
+When choosing a dog trainer, it is important to consider how much time your dog will actually be trained.
+This is a lot like considering the teacher-to-student ratio at a school.
+Less students per class is usually better because each student gets more time with the instructor.
 This is the same with dog training.

 Here at Otter Tail Kennels, we train a maximum of eight client dogs.
 This is not always easy because we have to turn away a lot of dogs.
-But we want each dog to get lots of individual attention and we do not want to have to rush through the dogs to make sure we get done each day.
+But we want each dog to get lots of individual attention and we do not want to have to rush through training to make sure we get done each day.

 We train each dog twice a day and we don’t limit the training to specific amount of time.
 Instead, we work on teaching concepts.
 We plan what concept we want the dog to learn in each session and work with the dog until they understand the concept, no matter how long it takes.

 There are many different methods of dog training and they are not all equal.
 We have trained dogs that came to us after the owner pulled them from another professional trainer.
-Some of those dogs have come to us very skittish, scared and broken.
+Some of those dogs arrive very skittish, scared and broken.
 It often takes us weeks or months to build those dogs back up to happy, energetic, fun loving dogs.

 At Otter Tail Kennels, we pride ourselves on producing happy dogs that love to work.
-We teach your dog with firm and consistent expectations, but we work to build each dog’s enthusiasm and foster their innate love to retriever.
-We produce obedient dogs that work because they love to work.
+We teach your dog with firm and consistent expectations, but we work to build each dog’s enthusiasm and foster their innate love to retrieve.
+The result is obedient dogs that work because they love to work.

-Believe it or not, there are dog training kennels out there that train retrievers using only dummies or dead fowl trainers.
-While these items have a place in retriever training, if you want an excellent and reliable gun dog, it is vital that your trainer is also using real ducks and/or pheasants for training.
+Believe it or not, there are dog training kennels out there that train hunting dogs using only dummies or dead fowl trainers.
+While these items have a place in retriever training, if you want an excellent and reliable gun dog, it is vital that your trainer is also using real, live ducks and/or pheasants for training.